POETSII/pstack/README.md

 ### Overview

-`pstack` is a spec-compliant distributed [POETS](https://poets-project.org) simulation stack that uses [Redis](http://redis.io/) as an orchestration layer.
+`pstack` is a distributed [POETS](https://poets-project.org) simulation stack based on [Redis](http://redis.io/).
 It exposes the compute power of a hetrogeneous array of POETS back-end engines to multiple users in a POSIX-like environment.

 Features: